-These sessions are held with any minor child who wishes to be baptized, which then also separates that child from his or her parents, and puts them in private proximity with various elders in the congregation.
+These sessions are held with any minor child who wishes to be baptized, which then also separates that child from his or her parents.
+While elders have been instructed not to meet alone with female baptismal candidates, this does nothing to protect potential male victims, and this arrangement puts them in private proximity with various elders in the congregation.

 “8.
 Elders strive to treat victims of child abuse with compassion, understanding, and kindness.
 (Colossians 3:12) As spiritual counselors, the elders endeavor to listen carefully and empathetically to victims and to console them.
 (Proverbs 21:13; Isaiah 32:1, 2; 1 Thessalonians 5:14; James 1:19) Victims and their families may decide to consult a mental-health professional.
 This is a personal decision.”

-Jehovah’s Witnesses have also stated publicly that accusations of being permissive to pedophilia in the religion are “apostate-driven lies and dishonesties” (this post), and the religion demands a second witness to the crime of child sexual abuse before the abuser is removed from the congregation.
+- stated publicly that accusations of being permissive to pedophilia in the religion are “apostate-driven lies and dishonesties” (this post)

 These actions all demonstrate a systemic lack of “compassion, understanding, and kindness” when it comes to the matter of sexual assault and abuse as a whole.

 B) Elders in local congregations have:

 - reportedly asked child rape victims if they enjoyed their abuse (this post)

 - have demanded that a rape victim demonstrate how far apart her legs were spread during her rape, in front of her own attacker (this post)

 - dismissed the occasion of a father examining his underage daughter’s vagina despite knowing that the man went on to otherwise molest the child (this post)